bennettpeter/MythTV-LeanCapture/README.md

         sudo systemctl stop leancap-scan.service

-- Run vlc and open the video capture device (/dev/video*).
-You can find which the capture device is by looking in /var/opt/mythtv/leancapx.conf where x is the number of the one you are working on.
+- Run the below script on the backend, with leancap? as the id of the fire stick.

+        /opt/mythtv/leancap/leanvlc.sh leancap?

 - Use the fire stick remote to perform any needed work.
+- Repeat with other fire sticks as needed.
 - Close vlc
 - Start the service again: